#Loipenzauber

 What means of payment can I use?

-You can pay at the ticket machines and at the ticket office with all major credit and debit cards, except American Express.
-Cash and REKA are also accepted.
-Payment with TWINT and REKA is only possible at the ticket counter.
+You can pay at the ticket machines and at the ticket office with all major credit and debit cards as well as with Twint.
+Cash and REKA checks are also accepted.
+Payment with REKA checks is only possible at the ticket counter.
+Further information and tickets can be found directly in our ticket store.

-The public toilets are located at the mountain and valley stations and at the Berghotel am See.
-There are more toilets in the Oeschinensee area (see map).
+The public toilets are located at the mountain and valley stations and at the mountain restaurant on the lake shore.
+There are more toilets in Oeschinensee.
 Going to the toilet in nature should be avoided.
 However, if you do need to use the "natural toilet", please do not leave any paper, tissues or wet wipes behind.

 Are lockers available at the top or bottom station?

-Yes, there are lockers and ski racks at the mountain and valley stations.
-Payment can be made digitally by debit card, Visa/Mastercard or cash.
+Yes, there are lockers and ski racks at the top and bottom stations.
+Payment can be made digitally by debit card, Visa/Mastercard, Twint or cash.
+Weekly and season passes for lockers and ski racks are available at the ticket office.

 What outdoor guidelines must be observed in wildlife rest areas and protected areas?

 Do not enter wildlife rest areas, plant protection areas and restricted zones.
 Signposts mark the protected areas where special rules apply.
-Never leave the marked paths and tracks and always follow the signs.
-Plants may not be dug up, picked or trampled.
-Let the plants bloom for other guests too!
+Never leave the marked paths and tracks and always follow the signs on site.
+Plants must not be dug up, picked or trampled.

 Oeschinensee